Double-Unders Calories Burned: MET, 30 Min & WOD Time

 How many calories does jump rope (double unders) burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 457 calories during 30 minutes of jump rope (double unders).
-This is based on a MET value of 12 for jump rope (double unders).
+A person weighing 160 lbs (73 kg) burns approximately 335 calories during 30 minutes of jump rope (double unders).
+This is based on a MET value of 8.8 for double-under practice with misses.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of jump rope (double unders)?

-The default MET (Metabolic Equivalent of Task) value for jump rope (double unders) is 12, while the selected training style uses MET 12.
-This means jump rope (double unders) burns 12 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for jump rope (double unders) is 12, while the selected training style uses MET 8.8.
+This means double-under practice with misses burns 8.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is jump rope (double unders) good for weight loss?